noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - when you connect your VPCs to a common on-premises network, use nonoverlapping CIDR blocks for your networks.
   - client VPNS
     - assign a CIDR block that contains twice the number of required IP addresses to support the availability model
+- peering vs transit gateways
+  - transit gateways: when you have so many connections management & configuration > performance/cost
+    - will incur a VPC connection and data transmission charge.
+    - adds a hop between the data source and the data destination.
+  - VPC peering connections: when performance & costs mean more than management and configuration
+    - only incur a data transmission charge
+    - have no aggregate bandwidth restriction
+    - does not add any additional hops.

 ### anti patterns